 Binge Eating Disorder

+Binge-eating disorder may be diagnosed when someone eats abnormally large quantities of food in a short period of time while feeling loss of control.
+To meet the criteria for a diagnosis, binges must happen at least once per week for 3 months.
 This disorder often goes undiagnosed and untreated.
 Fear of shame or embarrassment over a perceived inability to control ones behavior may lead to an individual hiding the disorder.
-Many individuals with binge-eating disorder are under the impression they should be able to control their eating or simply exercise better willpower.
-They do not realize that legitimate binge-eating disorder has biological components involved where an individual cannot control it without help.
+Many individuals with binge-eating disorder are under the impression they should be able to control their eating or simply exercise willpower.
+However, legitimate binge-eating disorder has biological components involved where an individual has little to no control over their behavior.
 In milder cases an individual may just believe they overeat due to stress occasionally.

 Common characteristics indicating a binge-eating episode: